davestewart/davestewart-content/content/archive/projects/open-source/plugins/index.md

   Populate a form or an element's child elements using a JSON object.

+### Vanilla

+[Vanailla Forum](https://vanillaforums.com/) is a simple but effective forum platform.

+I wrote various plugins whilst developing xJSFL to make my own use of the forum easier:

+- **Vanilla SimpleMCE**<br>
+  A version of TinyMCE that requires minimal configuration but provides ample options
+- **Vanilla Category Buttons**<br>
+  A more visual alternative to the default Categories dropdown that ships with Vanilla
+- **Vanilla Restore Draft**<br>
+  A more user-friendly implementation of Vanilla's default "draft" functionality

+### GSAP

+[Greensock](https://greensock.com/) animation platform is still one of the most developer-friendly and best performing animation options out there.

+I wrote a couple of frameworks to get even more out of the platform:

+- **GSAP Scene Manager**<br>
+  JavaScript framework to enable easy set-up and management of "story-style" animations
+- **GSAP Controller**<br>
+  Animation controller for the GreenSock Animation Platform

+## Backend

 ### Kohana

 [Kohana](https://kohanaframework.org/) was a PHP framework that found popularity after CodeIgniter waned and before Laravel stole the show: